jht1493/ICM-2020-Code/weeks/02_animation.md

 ### > Try

-- as one shape is drawn, an other shape is drawn to mirror it
+- as one shape is drawn, another shape is drawn to mirror it

 [sketch - 2.1.2 mouseX mirror](https://editor.p5js.org/jht1493/sketches/C2bgbELqa)